kolibri/talk-ansible-tricks/slides.md

 *Info*:
 - the idea of block is, to group tasks and apply some directives at a single point.
 - Blocks can't be looped, what's sad, really sad.
-- Blocks introduce strange, not intuitive conventions, intendention, etcs
+- Blocks introduce strange, not intuitive conventions, intendention, etc.
 - [Block in the docs](http://docs.ansible.com/ansible/playbooks_blocks.html)

 ------